devops-ws/argo-workflows-guide/README.md

         when: '{{workflow.status}} == Succeeded'
       - counter:
           value: "1"
-        help: Duration gauge by name
+        help: "Total count of all the workflows"
         labels:
         - key: name
           value: '{{workflow.name}}'